StealthyAD/Standify/README.md

-# SpotifyMusic for Stand
+# Standify for Stand

-SpotifyMusic can use wav files which you can import each favorite music, it's for Stand Lua API Documentation.
+Standify can use wav files which you can import each favorite music, it's for Stand Lua API Documentation.
 Inspired by Lance to get Music Sounds.

 Inspired X-Force features and Lance's Startup Sounds which we can upload own musics but Stand don't have these features so I decided to create and using some luas script to support.